sdabney5/hudlink/README.md

 For questions or issues, contact **sdabney@fsu.edu**

 ## Citation
-If you use this methodology, please cite:
+This implementation is based on the HCVGAPS methodology:Dabney, Shane.
+“Calculating County-Level Housing Choice Voucher Gaps: A Methodology.”
+Cityscape 26, no. 2 (2024): 401–12.

-Dabney, Shane.
-2024. *Calculating County-Level Housing Choice Voucher Gaps: A Methodology.* Cityscape (Washington, D.C.)
-26 (2): 401–12.
+If you use hudlink, please cite:Dabney, Shane. hudlink: Multi-Program Housing Subsidy Coverage Analysis.
+Version 2.0.0, 2025.

 ## Contributing
 Contributions are welcome!
 See `CONTRIBUTING.md` for guidelines.